Neutrino Mixing Phenomenology: $A_4$ Discrete Flavor Symmetry with Type-I Seesaw Mechanism: Abstract

 \section{Abstract}

-We study a neutrino mass model with $A_4$ flavor symmetry using a type-I seesaw mechanism.
+We study a neutrino mass model with $A_4$ discrete flavor symmetry using a type-I seesaw mechanism.
 The inclusion of extra flavons in our model leads to the deviations from exact tribimaximal mixing pattern resulting in a nonzero $\theta_{13}$ consistent with the recent experimental results and a sum rule for light neutrino masses is also obtained.
-In this framework, a connection is established among the mixing angles ($\theta_{13}$, $\theta_{12}$, $\theta_{13}$) and the Dirac CP-violation phase $\delta_{CP}$.
-This model also allows us a prediction of Jarlskog parameter $J_{CP}$ and the octant of the mixing angle $\theta_{23}$.
+In this framework, a connection is established among the neutrino mixing angles- reactor mixing angle($\theta_{13}$), solar mixing angle($\theta_{12}$) and atmospheric mixing angle ($\theta_{23}$).
+This model also allows us a prediction of Dirac CP-phase and Jarlskog parameter $J$.
+The octant of the atmospheric mixing angle $\theta_{23}$ occupies the lower octant.
+Our model prefers normal hierarchy (NH) than inverted hierarchy (IH).
 We use the parameter space of our model of neutrino masses to study the neutrinoless double beta decay parameter $m_{ee}$.

 PACS numbers: 12.60.-i, 14.60.Pq, 14.60.St